flutter/packages/packages/pigeon/README.md

 Pigeon uses the `StandardMessageCodec` so it supports [any datatype platform channels support](https://flutter.dev/docs/development/platform-integration/platform-channels#codec).

-Custom classes and nested datatypes are also supported.
+Custom classes, nested datatypes, and enums are also supported.

-#### Enums

-Pigeon now supports enums in all contexts.

-Note that nullable enums in Objective-C generated code will be wrapped in a class to allow for nullability.
+Nullable enums in Objective-C generated code will be wrapped in a class to allow for nullability.

 ### Synchronous and Asynchronous methods